-In 2020, a global pandemic caused by COVID-19 drastically changed life in Colorado as well as the rest of the world.
+The continued COVID-19 global pandemic has drastically changed life in Colorado as well as the rest of the world.
 COVID-19 is primarily a respiratory illness with the virus largely transmitted through respiratory droplets from person to person.
 Common symptoms of COVID-19 include fever, cough, shortness of breath, difficulty breathing, fatigue, headache, nasal congestion, muscle aches, body aches, sore throat, loss of taste or smell, nausea, vomiting, or diarrhea.
-Disease severity is believed to increase with age and in patients with underlying medical conditions such as heart disease, diabetes, and lung disease.1
+Disease severity is believed to increase with age and in patients with underlying medical conditions such as heart disease, diabetes, and lung disease.

-As of the writing of this report in December 2020, Colorado has more than 160,000 confirmed cases of COVID-19 with more than 2600 deaths.2
+As of the writing of this report in November 2022, Colorado has more than 1,681,076 confirmed cases of COVID-19 since the beginning of the pandemic with more than 14,100 deaths.